 The pros of tooth extraction might include space creation to align crowded teeth properly; and a faster treatment process, as the space created can reduce the time required for braces treatment.
 On the other hand, the cons of this procedure are loss of natural teeth, which cannot be replaced; and it could lead to negative effects on the adjacent teeth.

-Before undergoing oral surgery, you need to consider these factors and consult with dental professionals that will indicate if this procedure is necessary or if there are other options that can suit your case.
+Before undergoing oral surgery, you need to consider these factors and consult with dental professionals who will indicate if this procedure is necessary or if there are other options that can suit your case.
 Remember that teeth extraction is a significant decision that can impact your oral health and orthodontic treatments.

 Do You Need to Extract Teeth for Invisalign?